People walking on shopping mall

-The total economic contribution, or footprint, of REITs consists of the direct operations of REITs and related businesses in the United States, as well as the induced or indirect flows from dividend and interest payments by REITs and REIT property improvement and construction investments.
+The total economic contribution, or footprint, of REITs consists of the direct operations of REITs and related businesses in the United States, as well as the induced and indirect flows from dividend and interest payments by REITs and REIT property improvement and construction investments.

-Total economic contribution of REITs in the United States, 2022
+Total economic contribution of REITs in the United States, 2023

 Billions of dollars; thousands of full-time equivalent employees